ericchi00/Project-Landing-Page/README.md

 # Project-Landing-Page
-Landing page assignment from The Odin Project
+Creating a basic landing page from scratch using HTML & CSS